 I’ve never played a tabletop RPG – where’s the best place to start?

 This is a tricky question because we are at a point in time where the definition of what an RPG is has become wonderfully broad – there are all kinds of different games for different people now.
+The important thing to remember is that anyone can play an RPG and it is much easier to run or play than you might think.

-If you want to try Dungeons & Dragons – which is probably the easiest thing to do as the game is played pretty much everywhere – find a beginners group playing Fifth Edition.
+If you want to try Dungeons & Dragons – which is probably the easiest thing to do since the game is played pretty much everywhere – find a beginners group playing Fifth Edition.
 It is modern and streamlined and you’ll have a good time.

 Mouse Guard is a great introductory roleplaying game – the core concepts are similar to D&D but the rules system is way simpler.